 CONDITIONS RELATED TO SUSTAINABILITY

-The Petitioner shall design and construct high R-value, durable, environmentally sensitive building.
-All new buildings shall be designed for modern energy and resource conservation, and portions of certain of the buildings will be solar ready.
+The Petitioner shall design and construct high R-value, durable, environmentally sensitive buildings.
+All new buildings shall be designed for modern energy and resource conservation.
 Mechanical, electrical and plumbing systems shall be chosen and sized to meet reduced heating and cooling loads and to ensure occupant comfort.
 Proper commissioning, optimization, and education for building management and tenants shall be conducted to operate the building at the designed level of performance.
 The Petitioner shall make diligent efforts to utilize durable building materials, high performance building envelopes and energy-efficient appliances.
-Where applicable, all new appliances installed shall meet the US EPA “Energy Star” standard.

 The Project shall be constructed to achieve, and the Petitioner shall pursue LEED Certification for Neighborhood Development v3 at the Silver Level.
-The Saco-Pettee Mill building at 156 Oak Street shall be renovated to achieve LEED Core and Shell (CS) v3 Certification at the Silver Level.
+The Saco-Pettee Mill building at 156 Oak Street shall be renovated to achieve and pursue LEED Core and Shell (CS) v3 Certification at the Silver Level.

 All new buildings within the Site shall be designed to achieve either: (i) a LEED v.3 Gold certifiable standard, or (ii) a LEED v.4 Gold for Building Design and Construction Multifamily Midrise certifiable standard.
 Because buildings #9, 10, 11 and 14 are smaller scale residential buildings, such buildings may utilize either: (i) LEED for Homes, (ii) LEED v.4 for Multifamily Low-rise, or (iii) subject to approval by the Director of Planning and Development, an alternative recognized green building standard appropriate for such building types.